benintheb/form-react/README.md

 - image upload not implemented
 - sizing unfit
-- divs and its items not inline
+- divs and it's items not inline